“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 There are situations when we know arguments are futile.
 At the end of the day, we will still believe differently from the person we’re talking to.
 But it’s a nice thing we can exchange ideas.

-An INFP when unhealthy tend to be too reticent about their emotions.
+An INFP when unhealthy tends to be too reticent about their emotions.
 They hide their misery and disappointments because they dislike looking vulnerable.

 Unhealthy INFPs hate it when people pity them.
 As a result, they let problems pile up and keep them to themselves for who knows how long.